Online Low Rank Matrix Completion: OCTAL Algorithm

 \begin{defn}[$(\alpha,\mu)$-Local Incoherence] For $0 \le \alpha \le 1 $, a vector $\fl{v}\in \bb{R}^m$ is $(\alpha,\mu)$-local incoherent if for all sets $\ca{U}\subseteq [m]$ satisfying $|\ca{U}|\ge \alpha m$, we have $\|\fl{v}_{\ca{U}}\|_{\infty} \le \sqrt{\frac{\mu}{|\ca{U}|}}\|\fl{v}_{\ca{U}}\|_2$. \end{defn}

-Local incoherence for a vector $\fl{v}$ implies that any subvector of $\fl{v}$ having a significantly large size must be incoherent as well.
-Note that the local incoherence condition is trivially satisfied for a vector if the magnitude of each vector entry is bounded from below.
-We now combine our arguments to obtain the following regret bound:
+Local incoherence for a vector $\fl{v}$ implies that any sub-vector of $\fl{v}$ having a significant size must be incoherent as well.
+Note that the local incoherence condition is trivially satisfied if the magnitude of each vector entry is bounded from below.
+We are now ready to state our main result: